CtrlK

 Specificity

-Names the domain (BluOS CLI) and lists some actions (discovery, playback, grouping, volume), but these are high-level categories rather than concrete specific actions like 'discover devices on network' or 'adjust speaker volume'.
+Names the domain (BluOS CLI) and lists several action categories (discovery, playback, grouping, volume), but these are high-level categories rather than specific concrete actions like 'discover players on network, play/pause/skip tracks, group/ungroup speakers, adjust volume levels'.

 2 / 3